Skip to content

 Plugin Hook Execution Flow Diagram

 The plugin hook execution flow diagram has changed.
-Here is the rewritten flow diagram:
+Here is the post-transformation flow diagram:

 parallel